10 Brutal But Hilarious Old Disses of Adorable Animals

 The Target: Vampire Bats

-The Context: Other mammals with terrible reputations include the three known vampire bat species.
-Natives of Central and South America, these blood-eaters predominantly feed on cows, chickens, and other livestock.
+Other mammals with terrible reputations include the three known vampire bat species.
+Natives of Central and South America, these blood-sippers predominantly feed on cows, chickens, and other livestock.
 And, yes, one of these bats—the common vampire bat (Desmodus rotundus)—does occasionally bite humans.
-However, it generally prefers bovine or horse blood over that of Homo sapiens.
-When a person does get bitten by one, the victim is usually asleep and the bite tends to occur on the big toe.
+For that to happen, the victim is usually asleep and the bite tends to occur on the big toe.

-Buffon describes the bat in volume seven of his encyclopedic Natural History book series.
-Using vivid language, the text states that the flier’s nose “is deformed, its nostrils resembling a funnel, with a membrane at the top which … greatly heightens the deformity of its face.”
+Buffon described the bat in volume seven of his encyclopedic Natural History series.
+The animal’s nose “is deformed, its nostrils resembling a funnel, with a membrane at the top which … greatly heightens the deformity of its face,” he wrote.

 7. “[THEY HAVE] A SINGULARLY STUPID AIR, NOT AT ALL BELIED BY THEIR MANNERS.”